Esterbrook Pens – Photos Needed

 I’m posting a request for our sister site The Esterbrook Project.

 If you have one of these pens, we would love it if you could help us out.
+There are a few ways that would be helpful.

 You can loan us the pen and we will take a photo and return it to you with great care.
 We will give you credit on the site.

-You can donate to The Esterbrook Project archives.
+You can donate it to The Esterbrook Project archives.
 We will photograph the pen and give you credit on the site.

 If you have one, please contact me and we’ll work out whatever is comfortable for you.